Last Updated on 28 January 2024 by Rebecca

 Weight capacity: 11.7 pounds

-When it comes to camping toilets, this is a great option for those camping adventures out in the wild or at an RV park.
-Not only is it a portable toilet, but it’s a comfortable one as well.
+When it comes to portable camping toilets, this is a great option for those camping adventures out in the wild or at an RV park.
+Not only is it a portable toilet that can be used as an RV toilet, but it’s a comfortable one as well.
 One of its best features is that it has a larger toilet seat than most portable toilets, with a bigger bowl size.

 For a toilet that has the features of a traditional toilet, this one comes equipped with a pump flush action that fills and rinses the bowl of the toilet.
 It has a capacity of four gallons.
 Added to that is its slick surface that makes for easy disposal of waste.

-Talking about waste, the tank capacity is 5.3 gallons and can easily be detached.
-When it comes to cleaning the toilet lid, this can be completely removed.
-If you can’t empty the toilet straight away, it features a sealed value that traps in odours, making your travel experience more pleasant.
+Talking about waste, the waste holding tank capacity is 5.3 gallons and can easily be detached.
+When it comes to cleaning the toilet lid, this can be removed.
+And, if you can’t empty the toilet straight away, it features a sealed value that traps in odours, making your travel experience more pleasant.

 4. SereneLife Portable Toilet